 S. Keenan Carter

 Keenan is an experienced litigator and trial attorney.
-He has a breadth of experience, including handling complex business disputes, defending clients sued for alleged discriminatory employment practices, and prosecuting white collar cases.
+He has a breadth of experience, including handling complex business disputes, defending clients sued for alleged discriminatory employment practices, and conducting internal investigations for clients in various industries.
 Keenan has represented clients in jurisdictions throughout the country and has tried in excess of 20 jury trials to verdict.

 Biography – View PDF Bio